 Fear of flying can be made worse by the noises that planes make - leaving nervous passengers

-worrying if the sounds are normal or something more sinister.
+worrying whether the sounds are normal or something more sinister.

-Now that more of us have the opportunity to take flights again as Covid-19 restrictions ease, we take a
+Now that more of us have the opportunity to take flights again after the scrapping of restrictions, we

-look at noises aircraft make and if they're anything to be worried about.
+take a look at noises aircraft make and if they're anything to be worried about when it comes to the

 Find out what those noises mean on a plane - and if they are